 Scone glaze recipe

-Mix these ingredients in a small bowl until the glaze is smooth, then drizzle over cooled scones using a spoon.
-Let sit for 30 minutes so the glaze can harden.
+Mix these ingredients in a small bowl until smooth, then drizzle over cooled scones with a spoon.
+Let it sit for 30 minutes so the glaze can harden.

 How to store scones

-• Storing Earl Grey scones is not a complicated process, but it does require some care and attention to ensure that the scones remain soft and delicious for as long as possible.
+- Storing Earl Grey scones is not complicated, but it does require some care and attention to keep them soft and delicious for as long as possible.
 The primary goal is to keep them away from moisture, heat, and light.

-• For short-term storage of freshly made Earl Grey scones, the best option is to wrap them in a clean kitchen cloth and store them at room temperature.
+- For short-term storage of freshly baked Earl Grey scones, wrap them in a clean kitchen towel and store at room temperature.

-• If you want to keep Earl Grey scones for longer periods of time, put them in an airtight container, bag, or plastic wrap before storing them in the refrigerator or freezer where they can last up to 3 months.
-The key is to make sure that the Earl Grey scones are completely cooled down before putting them away since any trapped heat could cause the Earl Grey scones to become soggy.
+- If you want to keep Earl Grey scones for longer, put them in an airtight container, bag, or plastic wrap before refrigerating or freezing, where they can last up to 3 months.
+The key is to make sure the Earl Grey scones are completely cooled before putting them away, since any trapped heat could make them soggy.

-• To revive baked Earl Grey scones that have been stored in the refrigerator or freezer, simply warm them up in the microwave for a few seconds before serving.
+- To revive baked Earl Grey scones stored in the refrigerator or freezer, simply warm them in the microwave for a few seconds before serving.

 Tips for Making the Best Scones